“Hella pizza late at night.

 4. Allow yourself to have healthier versions of the foods you crave or plan a few “indulgence meals” a week so you don’t feel deprived.

-- If you’re craving something sweet, try a piece of fruit, a protein smoothie (chocolate is my favorite – email me at email@example.com for samples), or some homemade trail mix.
+- If you’re craving something sweet, try a piece of fruit, a protein smoothie (chocolate is my favorite – email me for samples), or some homemade trail mix.
 Whip up some “Chocolate Peanut Butter Pudding” by mixing 1 cup plain Greek yogurt, 2T natural PB, 2T unsweetened cocoa powder, and 1-2 T honey or a pinch of pure Stevia (2 servings).
 Top it with ½ cup fresh berries to make it a complete “meal” – Greek yogurt for protein, Natural PB for healthy fat, and fruit as your carbohydrate.
-Visit my blog for more healthy snack ideas and check out my blog post – 12 Decadent Desserts that You Can Enjoy Guilt Free.
+Visit my blog for more healthy snack ideas, check out my blog post, 12 Decadent Desserts that You Can Enjoy Guilt Free, and/or subscribe to my site to get your FREE Healthy Desserts Cookbook and Cravings Crusher Cheat Sheet.

 - One reason we crave sugar is because it stimulates dopamine release, an excitatory neurotransmitter in the brain that produces feelings of pleasure.
 Foods high in sugar, like chocolate, produce this feeling, but there are other, less sugary, lower calorie foods that can cause a similar response.
 They include almonds, avocados, bananas, papaya, prunes, pumpkin seeds, sesame seeds, apples, strawberries, blueberries, black beans, leafy greens, and foods high in protein including eggs, fish, poultry, and red meat.